Redaite/alx-higher_level_programming/0x06-python-classes/README.md

 Python - Classes and Objects

-Here I was introduced to the four principles of OOP:
+- the four principles of OOP:

-    Inheritance
+   * Inheritance
-    Polymorphism
+   * Polymorphism
-    Abstruction
+   * Abstruction
-    Encapsulation And it's implementation in Classes.
+   * Encapsulation And it's implementation in Classes.

-Tests heavy_check_mark
+- Tests heavy_check_mark

     tests: Folder of test files.